 4. Poor Side Effects Management

 The possible side effects of TRT are not very serious but need to be managed adequately.
-These effects include thinning of hair, acne, irritability, or elevation in prostate-specific antigen (PSA) or hematocrit levels.
+These effects include hair thinning, acne, irritability, or elevation in prostate-specific antigen (PSA) or hematocrit levels.

 Not managing these side effects would only trap you in another set of issues while looking to eliminate one.
-For example, inadequate monitoring of estrogen levels may lead to the development of male breast tissue called gynecomastia, surplus body fat, and elusive mental changes.
-Thus, it is essential to know how these adverse events are to be managed.
+For example, inadequate monitoring of estrogen levels may lead to developing male breast tissue called gynecomastia, surplus body fat, and elusive mental changes.
+Thus, knowing how these adverse events are to be managed is essential.

 5. Other Mistakes